zenpoet88/uva-cs-auth-workflow-openstack/README.md

 * Copy the post-deploy-output.json from the first step to the workflow VM.
 Modify it such that the addresses array matches the CAGE2 addresses assigned in the heat template.
 (TODO: automate this leveraging the heat templates from the castle-vm repo.)

+* Set up DNS entries for the key machines (dc1, service, identity).
+DNS entries should point at the game addresses, not the control addresses.
+(TODO: Automate this leverage the the heat templates from the castle-vm repo.)

 * Run post-deploy.py with the modified post-deploy-output.json to configure the Vandy HEAT-template deployed nodes.

 * Simulate and emulate logins from the workflow VM as per normal (described above).